 “Honors students are excited about Honors housing because it offers them unique amenities such as study rooms, individualized tutoring, and spaces for fun and relaxation,” said Cady Jackson, Honors Fellow and past Resident Director.
 “Students gain the added benefits that help in study and building community, but they do not lose the fun and interactive part of dorm life on our campus.”

-OC dean of students Neil Arter said, “It is our experience that students will hold each other to a higher standard.
-It’s not our goal to separate the Honors students from the rest of the student body.
-Instead, we hope to create an environment for Honors students to have an even greater impact on our campus.”
+OC dean of students Neil Arter said, “It is our experience that students will hold each other to a higher standard," and he adds that Honors House creates "an environment for Honors students to have an even greater impact on our campus.”